marq24/emacberry.com/_docs/5100-share.md

 link [https://www.emacberry.com/appsrv/gpsl/index.html?uuid=7E84A3D9-9517-4A09-9CB0-FF5C36F9C472](https://www.emacberry.com/appsrv/gpsl/index.html?uuid=7E84A3D9-9517-4A09-9CB0-FF5C36F9C472).

 This is how a share-link-url is going to look like, when you will use <i class="fa-solid fa-share-nodes fa-fw"></i>
-_Share_ from the PathManager's more-menu.
-The resulting link will look like the above one - but obviously **with a different UUID**.
+_Share via emacberry.com_ from the PathManager's <i class="fa-solid fa-circle-chevron-down"></i> more-menu.
+The
+resulting link will look like the above one - but obviously **with a different UUID**.

 <span class="shot">![web-share-example](/assets/img/gpsl/web-share.png)</span>
 The page itself display some meta-data of you path like distance, duration and start & end time (in GMT), a speed and